dankamongmen/scblockchain/doc/block-format.md

 Transaction type 0x0001, followed by a 16 bit signature length, followed by the 256-bit hash and 32-bit index of the signing party, followed by the signature.
 ECDSA SHA256 signatures are 70, 71, or 72 bytes.
 A signer hash of all 1s indicates a builtin key.
+The signature is taken over the DSA public key (which can later be referred to using the transaction hash+index), and a freeform msgpack-encoded payload.

 ```
  0                   1                   2                   3